-This wonderful holiday in communion with nature, National Arbor Day, is celebrated on April 28, and a time to remember which tree is the home state’s symbol.
-A great reason to plant your own tree, and watch it grow and bloom.
+This wonderful holiday of communion with nature, National Arbor Day, is observed on the last Friday in April.
+It’s a time to remember your home state’s tree symbol and a great reason to plant your own tree and watch it grow and bloom.

-The first celebration is associated with a resolution of Congress to organize Yellowstone National Park, dating back to the second half of the XIX century.
-This holiday’s date is flexible.
-Most celebrate it on the last Friday of April.
-In Alaska, celebrations are held in May, in November in Hawaii.
+The first celebration of Arbor Day is linked to a resolution by Congress to establish Yellowstone National Park, dating back to the second half of the 19th century.
+The date of this holiday is flexible, with most states observing it on the last Friday of April.
+However, in Alaska, celebrations are held in May, and in Hawaii, they take place in November.

-- Take part in actions organized by the Ecological Society for the Protection of Forests.
+- Participate in activities organized by environmental groups such as the Ecological Society for the Protection of Forests.

-- Some people manage to plant groves, then walk among the grown-up trees with a sense of satisfaction and sincere joy.
-It is a great example to follow.
+- Some people have managed to plant entire groves, and later walk among the grown trees with a sense of satisfaction and joy.
+It’s a great example to follow.

 National Arbor Day is observed on the last Friday in April.